Novimatrem/blog/extra-character-description.markdown

 hide: true
 ---

+### The best character reference I can manage, right now:

 Novimatrem-chan is an anime-style catgirl.
 Her hair is straight and fluffy with a mousy brown color.
 Her cat ears are the same color as her hair and they have round hair tufts inside them.
 Her eyes are pale blue.
 Her skin is a light asian skin tone.
 She is looking at the viewer with a faint, friendly smile and slightly raised eyebrows.

 ![face-city](https://gitlab.com/Novimatrem/blog/-/raw/master/faceCityMaxAbout.png)